Beating the Harmonic lower bound for online bin packing: Introduction

-We (partially) avoid the lower bound construction of Ramanan et al.~\cite{RaBrLL89} by defining the algorithm so that it combines medium and large items \emph{whenever} they fit together in a single bin.
+\paragraph{Our contribution} We avoid the lower bound construction of Ramanan et al.~\cite{RaBrLL89} by defining the algorithm so that it combines medium and large items \emph{whenever} they fit together in a single bin.
 Essentially, we use {\af} to combine such items into bins (under certain conditions specified below).
 This is a generalization of the well-known algorithms {\ff} and {\bfit}~\cite{Ullman71,GaGrUl72}, which have been used in similar contexts before~\cite{babdss15,BaChKK04}.
 For all other items, we essentially leave the structure of {\SuperH} intact, although a number of technical changes are made, as we describe next.
-We maintain the property that each bin contains items from at most two types, and if there are two types in a bin, then the items of one type are colored blue and the others are colored red.
+Each bin will still contain items from at most two types, and if there are two types in a bin, then the items of one type are colored blue and the others are colored red.

-In order to benefit from using \af, we need to ensure that for each medium type, as much as possible, the \emph{smallest} items are colored red.
+We extend the definitions of huge, large, medium and small items (Definition \ref{def:1}) to types in the natural way.\footnote{There will not be any types that contain $1/2$, $1/3$ or $2/3$ as an inner point in their interval.} In order to benefit from using \af, we need to ensure that for each medium type, as much as possible, the \emph{smallest} items are colored red.
 Otherwise, we run into the same problems as {\SuperH}, see Fig.~\ref{fig:red-too-large} for an example.
-We will avoid this situation (as much as possible) by initially packing \emph{each} medium item alone into a bin and giving it a \emph{provisional} color.
-After several items of the same type have arrived, we will color the smallest one red and start packing additional medium items of the same type together with the other items, that are now colored blue.
+Our plan is therefore to initially give each medium item \emph{no color} and pack it alone in a bin.
+After several items of some type $j$ have arrived, we color the smallest one red and the others blue.
+The next arriving blue items of this type (so-called \emph{late} items) will be packed into the bins with single blue items.
 (See Fig. \ref{illus}.)
-In this way, we can ensure that at least half of the blue items (namely, the ones that have already arrived at the time when we select the smallest to be red) are at least as large as the smallest red item.
+In this way, at least the blue items which are \emph{first} in their bins (the \emph{early} items) are not smaller than the smallest red item.
+We thus have a lower bound on the size of half of the blue items (the early ones).